eugbyte/ts-monorepo/README.md

 ## Gotchas
 - There is a module resolution conflict between `react-scripts` and `craco`.
 Specifying craco at the root package seems to resolve this issue
 - ts-jest needs to be installed for jest to run.
 Specified at the root package.json`.
+- npm workspace is only available from npm -v > @16.
+Enforce the version via the `engine` field of `package.json`